 It shares the same socket as the previously mentioned ASUS WS C621E Sage board, but this one has a lot more SATA3 and M.2 ports.

 Up to 4 Terabytes of ECC DRAM is possible at 2999 MHz.
-So, high frequency and capacity too.
+So, elevated frequency and capacity too.

-In terms of expansion, it has 4 PCIe 3.0 x16 and 2 PCIe 3.0 x8, so a bit lacking in comparison to the ASUS board, but good enough.
+In terms of expansion, it has 4 PCIe 3.0 x16 and 2 PCIe 3.0 x8, so a bit deficient in comparison to the ASUS board, but adequate enough.
 Back I/O could also use more ports as it has only one 3.2 Gen 1 port and two Gen 3.0 ports.

 Which Dual CPU Motherboard Should You Get?

-If you’re looking to build a system with Xeon’s Scalable Processor family, we believe the Supermicro X11DPI-NT is the Best Overall.
-It’s got enough PCIe lanes, an abundance of SATA3 and M.2 ports, and ten gigabit LAN.
+If you want to create a system with Xeon’s Scalable Processor family, we think the Supermicro X11DPI-NT is the top choice.
+It has plenty of PCIe lanes, lots of SATA3 and M.2 ports, and ten gigabit LAN.

-Of course, AMD’s EPYC servers are incredibly powerful, so don’t turn a blind eye to the Supermicro H11DSI-O.
+Of course, AMD’s EPYC servers are immensely powerful, so don’t turn a blind eye to the Supermicro H11DSI-O.